Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 The add-on trap: A restaurant that starts at $69/month can easily hit $300–$400/month once they add online ordering, loyalty, and gift cards.
 Factor this into your budget from day one.

-Money-saving tip: Some restaurants use Toast just for POS and payments, then use cheaper third-party tools for loyalty (like Stamp Me) or email marketing (like Mailchimp).
-It’s more work to manage, but can save $100–$200/month.
+Money-saving tip: Some restaurants use Toast just for POS and payments, then use cheaper third-party tools for loyalty or email marketing.
+It’s more work to manage, but it can save $100–$200/month.

 Toast Contract Terms and Hidden Fees